projects + docu-dances.

 Hear Ryanstrati's personal and inspirational story of loss and determination.

 Suzanne Ryanstrati (she/her) is a descendent of an immigrant who arrived in America by boat in 1640, and sold into indentured servitude.
 Her familly history has been preserved through oral history, historic sites, publishings and artifacts passed down through generations.
-Her research-based choreographic works explore culture and the global human condition, using stories to bring awareness to human rights.
+Ryanstrati's research-based choreographic works explore culture and the global human condition to bring awareness to human rights.